Search

 Dangerous goods in large means of containment (greater than 450 L) that are transported at:

-This sign must be displayed on each side and on each end of the large means of containment (i.e., total of 4 signs) next to each primary class placard for the dangerous goods or, if there is a subsidiary class placard, next to the subsidiary class placard.
+This sign must be displayed on each side and on each end of the large means of containment (i.e., a total of 4 signs) next to each primary class placard for the dangerous goods or, if there is a subsidiary class placard, next to the subsidiary class placard.

 Not required to be displayed on road vehicles.